laurentCoach/Competition-SentimentAnalysisClassification/code/README.md

 # Code
-The algorithm that gave me the best result is the SGD.
+The algorithm that gave me the best result is the LinearSVC.

-I used the Tune_Model.ipynb to tune my model with GridsearchCV.
+I used GridsearchCV function to tune my model.

 # Explanation